hoangt2/NhaNam-book-scrapy/README.md

 Navigate to **nhanam** folder and run this command line to start: **scrapy crawl NhaNam**

-End result include a json file and image folder
+End result includes a json file and image folder

 Learn more about scrapy: https://docs.scrapy.org/en/latest/intro/tutorial.html